crustyapples/PedalPals-Backend/README.md

 # PedalPals-Backend
-This is the backend repository for PedalPals
+This is the backend repository for PedalPals.
+Built on Flask, and MongoDB.
+Hosted on Railway

 ## Prerequisites